phalcon-orphanage/docs/en/reference/whats-next.rst

 Do blocking work in the background
 ----------------------------------
-Process a video, send e-mails, compress a file or an image are slow tasks that must be processed in background jobs.
+Process a video, send e-mails, compress a file or an image, etc., are slow tasks that must be processed in background jobs.
 There are a variety of tools that provide queuing or messaging systems that work well with PHP:

 * `Beanstalkd <http://kr.github.io/beanstalkd/>`_